The Rowe House

 -

 Before you leave, please: strip beds, put rubbish in outside bins, wash up/load dishwasher, and take leftover food with you.
-Rubbish collections are limited so if you can take any recycling home with you it would be a big help.
+Please don't put good food in the bin!
+If you need to leave anything, we can take things that are sealed and in date to the local food bank.

 -